Personalizing Interfaces to Humans with User-Friendly Priors: Simulations

 \p{Highway} In this environment the simulated human is driving along a two-lane one-way highway.
 In front of the human is an autonomous vehicle that the human must avoid.
 The autonomous vehicle's policy is parameterized by $\theta$ and chosen from several discrete policies:

 \begin{enumerate}[label=(\alph*)] \item The autonomous car will always stay in the right lane \item The autonomous car will always stay in the left lane \item The autonomous car will merge into the lane of the human at the previous timestep \item The autonomous car will merge into the \textit{opposite} lane of the human at the previous timestep \end{enumerate} The autonomous car's driving style (e.g., policy parameters $\theta$) is sampled before the start of an interaction.
 Every interaction lasts for $10$ timesteps.
 At each time step, the autonomous vehicle attempts to signal its policy using a $1$D interface with signals $x \in \mathbb{R}$.
-The human needs to infer the next action of the autonomous vehicle from its signals and then choose an action that avoids collision.
-The right side of Figure \ref{fig:sims} shows the average \textit{collision rate} for each interaction.
-Once again, we find that \textbf{Ours-C} outperforms all other interface algorithms, achieving a lower mean collision rate ($p < 0.001$).
+The human must infer the next action of the autonomous vehicle from its signals and choose an action that avoids collision.
+Figure \ref{fig:sims} shows that \textbf{Ours-C} outperforms other interface algorithms, achieving a lower mean collision rate $\sum\left(\mathbbm{1}[s_\mathcal{R}^t = s_\mathcal{H}^t]\right) / T$ ($p < 0.001$).

-We hypothesize that the performance gap between \textbf{Ours-C} and other algorithms is due to the symmetries that \textit{Convexity} imposes on the signal manifold: observing signals for a particular $\theta$ reveals what signals for opposite $\theta$ may look like.
-The same is not true for \textit{Proportionality}: although the difference between signals should be proportional to the difference between hidden information, there are not intrinsic symmetries about the signal manifold.